Yazan-22/swintus/README.md

 > **"Swintus!"**

-When you are down to **two cards**, you need to announce "Свинтус!" according to the rules.
+When you are down to **two cards**, you need to announce "Swintus!" according to the rules.

 For example: